-The requirements and actions for the Napier WDF are detailed in Table 18.
+The requirements and actions for the Napier WDF are detailed in Table 12.

-Table 18.
-Non-compliances and related Actions for Napier Waste Drop-off Facility
+Table 12 Non-compliances and related Actions for Napier Waste Drop-off Facility

-Relevant CI in Permit lause Issue Action Plan Due 2.1.2 Records compliance demonstrating Copies of records of internal and external audits, training received and CV's of the site staff must be made available. ·
+Relevant in Permit Clause Issue Action Plan Due 2.1.2 Records compliance demonstrating Copies of records of internal and external audits, training received and CV's of the site staff must be made available.
+Immediately

-2.2.1 Emergency preparedness plan An emergency preparedness plan must be drafted and communicated to staff and prominently displayed in the site office.
-Review after each emergency or major Immediately 4.1.7 Construction of suitable Stormwater drainage accident and annually.
-A properly designed Stormwater drainage system is to be constructed that has a convenient point for the collection of samples for testing.
-December 2021 5.2.1 Submission of Annexure III Records of waste information should be collated into a summary (Annexure III) and sent annually to the Director (DEADP).
-Annually 6.1.1 Testing in accordance with SABS The municipality must carry out all tests required in terms of the Napier Waste Drop-off Facility permit.
-Immediately 6.1.2a Surface water quality monitoring plan Surface water quality testing must be undertaken and Annexure IV should be populated to the specifications of Annexure II and sent to the Director.
-During wet and dry season 6.2 Submission of Annexure II and IV Monitoring of runoff water quality must be conducted and recorded.
-During each rainfall 8.1.2 Records to be provided as soon as reasonably practical Relevant records as required by the permit must be available.
-Immediately 8.1.4 Records to be retained for at least 5 years Proper measures to be implemented to archive documents.
-Immediately 8.3 Submission of Annexure III Keep record and update all the related information.
-Annually 9.3.1 Submission of Annexure III Keep record and update all the related information.
-Annually
+2.2.1 Emergency preparedness plan An emergency preparedness plan must be drafted and communicated to staff Immediately

+and prominently displayed in the site

+office.

+office.

+Review after each emergency or major

+accident and annually.

+4.1.7 Construction of suitable Aproperlydesignedstormwater December 2021

+stormwater drainage drainage system is to be constructed

+that has a convenient point for the

+collection of samples for testing.

+5.2.1 Submission of Annexure III Records of waste information should be Annually

+collated into a summary (Annexure III)

+and sent annually to the Director

+(DEADP).

+6.1.1 The municipality must carry out all Immediately

+SABS tests required in terms of the Napier

+Waste Drop-off Facility permit.

+6.1.2a Surface water quality Surface water quality testing must be During wet and dry season

+monitoring plan undertaken and Annexure IV should be

+populated to the specifications of

+Annexure II and sent to the Director.

+6.2 Submission of Annexure II and Monitoring of runoff water quality must During each rainfall

+IV be conducted and recorded.

+8.1.2 Records to be provided as Relevant records as required by the Immediately

+soon as reasonably permit must be available.

+practical

+8.1.4 Records to be retained for at Proper measures to be implemented to Immediately

+least 5 years archive documents.

+8.3 Submission of Annexure III Keep record and update all the related Annually

+information.

+9.3.1 Submission of Annexure III Keep record and update all the related Annually

+information.